MicrosoftDocs/microsoft-365-community/Community/team-site-or-communication-site.md

 **The SharePoint start page brings your team sites together**

-Don&#39;t panic about how your users will possibly keep track of all of these team sites—because the SharePoint start page has got your back!
+Don't panic about how your users will possibly keep track of all of these team sites—because the SharePoint start page has got your back!

 The [SharePoint start page](https://support.microsoft.com/office/discover-content-with-the-sharepoint-start-page-6b85097a-87e0-4611-a29a-dfd49b1a1220) in Microsoft 365 brings together, for each individual person, news from all of the team sites in which they are a member (and sites they are following), sites they visit frequently, and other news suggested by the Microsoft Graph.
 It also shows the most recent activity in the sites each person visits frequently.